-UPP TH7-Industry and Employment
+Industry and Employment

 Uppingham is a manufacturing town with a heritage appearance that attracts visitors from far and wide.
 Manufacturing industry is predominately located to the South of the town in Station Road.
 Detailed proposals for this site are documented overleaf.
-Employer discussions revealed that highway condition, public safety, lighting, drainage and signage are issues.
+Employer discussions and subsequent public consultation have revealed that highway condition, public safety, lighting, drainage and signage are concerns.
 The main spatial issues discussed included, whether a new access into the site was thought appropriate and if a long term strategy should involve a migration of industry to Uppingham Gate.
 Several employers indicated that they will need larger premises in next three to five years.
-No one thought the construction of a new entrance financially viable.
+No one thought the construction of a new entrance financially viable without state intervention.
 Investment in many of the present buildings is noted, as is the desire of many employers to stay in Station Road.
 The Plan therefore recommends a 'retention and improvement' strategy for the site.